 - Possible equipment needs

-In some instances, doing a dry run may help save time during the actual turnaround, both by providing practice for the day of the inspection and by helping personnel surface problems in the workflow in advance.
+In some instances, doing a dry run may help save time during the actual turnaround period, both by providing practice for the day of the inspection and by helping personnel surface problems in the workflow in advance.

 2. Engineering Considerations

-If you anticipate needing in-depth engineering work during a turnaround (or are having a turnaround just for this reason), here are some steps you can take to try and avoid unanticipated delays:
+If you anticipate needing in-depth engineering work during a planned outage (or are having a turnaround just for this reason), here are some steps you can take to try and avoid unanticipated delays:

 If all stakeholders aren’t looped in about an upcoming turnaround, the result could be wasted time and energy.

 4. Management During the Turnaround Period

 When the turnaround begins, it’s crucial that everyone involved knows their job and is moving as efficiently as possible through their work.

 Oversight can be key to efficiency during these times.
 An organized manager can ensure that every individual with a role in the turnaround is on task and has the support they need to complete their job, and that any potential delays are surfaced and addressed as quickly as possible.